Best electric bikes for commuting: Get a boost on your ride to work

 Reasons to avoid

-Built for comfortable as well as speedy commutes, the Trek Domane+ AL electric bike gets wide 32mm tyres, that help add comfort and grip as well and you can either fit mudguards or even wider rubber for rougher routes into the office.
-Trek's endurance geometry makes the Domane+ LT a comfortable ride for the long haul commute.
+Built for comfort and speedy commutes, the Trek Domane+ AL electric bike gets wide 32mm tyres, which help add comfort and grip.
+You can either fit mudguards or even wider rubber for rougher routes into the office.
+Trek's endurance geometry makes the Domane+ LT a comfortable ride for the long-haul commute.

-The Hyena rear hub motor is powered by an internal 250Wh battery, but you can add a down tube range extender, which doubles this giving you a 177km claimed range on a full charge.
+The HyDrive rear hub motor is powered by an internal 250Wh battery, but you can add a down tube range extender, which doubles this, giving you a 177km claimed range on a full charge.
 The Trek Central app allows you to keep track of your rides and fine-tune the motor's output to meet your requirements.

-Alongside the Domane+ AL, which is speed limited at 25kph (or 20mph in the US), Trek sells the carbon Domane+ SLR, rated to 28mph for US riders.
+Alongside the Domane+ AL, which is speed limited at 25kph (or 20mph in the US), Trek sells the carbon Domane+ SLR, rated to 28mph for US riders, although it's significantly more expensive.

 Best for rough roads